 One of the best kept secrets of the Safari browser in iOS is the 'Reader' button.
 On any webpage, press the small 'paragraph' button at the left of the address bar and the main article will load front and centre, with all the other paraphernalia on the page hidden from view.
 I use this countless times every day.
 (The text size obeys the text size setting in Settings > General.)

-Instagram is a service which allows you to save articles for reading later.
+Instapaper is a service which allows you to save articles for reading later.
 I use it most often to save longer articles I don't have time to read at the moment.
 It comes with a range of plugins and apps which allow, for instance, you to save an article from your desktop computer then read the article later on your iPad.
 Articles are presented 'clean' and very easy to read.
-I prefer Instapaper but there are alternatives including Pocket, Readability and Apple's built-in Reading List.
+I prefer Instapaper but there are alternatives including Pocket and Apple's built-in Reading List.
+RSS readers are another way of collecting articles for when you have the time to read them.

 3. Use the sepia setting